clintval/snv-spectrum/docs/tutorial.rst

 *Note*: this is shorthand for ``spectrum.counts[snv] += 2``.

-If you have a vector of counts, or probabilities, then you can directly build a :class:`Spectrum` as long as the data is listed in the correct alphabetic order of the :class:`Spectrum` keys.
+If you have a vector of counts, or probabilities, then you can directly build a :class:`SnvSpectrum` as long as the data is listed in the correct alphabetic order of the :class:`SnvSpectrum` keys.

 .. code-block:: python

     >>> vector = [6, 5, 2, 2, 3, 8]
-    >>> # Spectrum.from_iterable(vector, k=1, notation=Notation.pyrimidine).counts
+    >>> # SnvSpectrum.from_iterable(vector, k=1, notation=Notation.pyrimidine).counts

 Working with Probability
 ~~~~~~~~~~~~~~~~~~~~~~~~